somythl/poweroutages/README.md

 -allalalla-

-#### The overall performance of our model changed immensely: from the baseline testing score of.018 to the testing score of
+#### The overall performance of our model changed immensely: from the baseline testing score of .018 to a testing score of
 --ejjajeknf-

 # Fairness Analysis